MRI Recovery with Self-Calibrated Denoisers without Fully-Sampled Data: Introduction

 The application of SSDL extends beyond image denoising, and many of these methods can be applied to solve inverse problems, including image reconstruction.
 For instance, DIP can readily solve inverse problems with a known forward operator.
-Yoo et al. employed DIP for reconstructing dynamic MRI, wherein a generative network was trained to map a low-dimensional manifold to a series of dynamic images \cite{yoo2021time}.
+Yoo et al. employed DIP for reconstructing dynamic MRI \cite{yoo2021time}.
 More recently, Bell et al. introduced a more robust adaptation of DIP by training the network to function as a denoiser instead of a generator \cite{bell2023robust}.
 In a separate study, Hamilton et al. integrated low-rank constraint with DIP and applied it to free-breathing cardiac imaging \cite{hamilton2023low}.
 Scan-specific robust artificial neural network for k-space interpolation (RAKI) is another self-supervised method proposed for MRI reconstruction \cite{akccakaya2019scan}.
 RAKI is similar to Noise2Void but operates in k-space.
 In RAKI, a network is first trained on the fully sampled auto-calibration signal (ACS) region and then used to predict missing k-space samples from neighboring measured samples.
 Both RAKI and its recent extension, called residual RAKI \cite{zhang2022residual}, can be viewed as nonlinear extensions of traditional GRAPPA \cite{griswold2002generalized}.
 However, due to their scan-specific nature, DIP and RAKI are computationally slow, which limits their translational potential.
-In 2020, Yaman et al. proposed self-supervised learning via data undersampled (SSDU), a self-supervised learning method that resembles Noise2Self but with a loss function defined in k-space \cite{yaman2020self}.
+In 2020, Yaman et al. proposed self-supervised learning via data undersampled (SSDU), a self-supervised learning method that resembles Noise2Self, but with a loss function defined in k-space \cite{yaman2020self}.
 In SSDU, the acquired undersampled k-space is divided into two subsets, and an unrolled network is trained to infer images from the first subset such that those images are consistent with the second subset.
 At the inference stage, the trained network in SSDU can rapidly map an undersampled, aliased image to a fully sampled image.
 More recently, Millard and Chiew used the Noisier2Noise \cite{moran2020noisier2noise} framework to further improve SSDU by ensuring that the sampling masks of the two subsets have similar distributions \cite{millard2023theoretical}.
-Cole et al. \cite{cole2020unsupervised} also proposed training a network to map undersampled, aliased images to fully sampled images but with an adversarial loss, where the discriminator is fed two unrelated undersampled images: one from the image reconstruction network output and one from an independent set of measurements.
-Finally, SURE-based loss has also been recently used for unsupervised training of image reconstruction networks \cite{aggarwal2022ensure, metzler2018unsupervised}.
+Cole et al. \cite{cole2020unsupervised} also proposed training a network to map undersampled, aliased images to fully sampled images but with an adversarial loss, where the discriminator is fed two unrelated undersampled images: one from the image reconstruction network output and one from an independent set of measurements. \textr{Finally, generalized SURE (GSURE), which extends SURE to inverse problems, has been proposed \cite{eldar2009}.
+However, for practical inverse problems, the projected mean squared error used in GSURE often poorly approximates the true mean squared error.
+Aggarwal et al. \cite{aggarwal2022ensure} addressed this issue by using an ensemble approach, but it requires a collection of data undersampled with different sampling patterns, which may not be available.
+In another application of SURE for inverse problems \cite{zhussip2019training}, Zhussip et al. used SURE and an approximate message passing algorithm to train the denoiser from corrupted images for Gaussian measurement matrices.
+However, this method relies on the residual at each iteration of image reconstruction being approximately Gaussian, which is not typically the case for non-trivial forward operators.}